 ESCAPE-pain Online is the web-based version of the ESCAPE-pain app.
 It can be viewed on a range of mobile devices (like smartphones and tablets) but is best viewed on a computer.
 It is especially helpful for people who would prefer to view the programme on a larger screen or who don’t have access to a smart phone.

 For more detailed information and to register, visit the ESCAPE-pain Online page on our website.

 2. ESCAPE-pain app

 The ESCAPE-pain app had a previous ORCHA score of 73%.
 ORCHA is the trusted source for health app advice.
 It helps consumers and NHS Professionals to find safe, secure and clinically assured apps.
-It's conducted a review of our app, looking at 260 criteria, and we achieved a score of 73%.

 * Both digital tools 1 and 2 replicate the twelve sessions of the face-to-face programme.
-Both tools require users to register and then follow a 6-week programme with 2 sessions each week, using exercise and educational videos, and measuring the user’s ability at the start and end so they can see their progress.
+Both tools require users to register and then follow a fixed 6-week programme with 2 sessions each week, using exercise and educational videos, and measuring the user’s ability at the start and end so they can see their progress.

 3. ESCAPE-pain exercise and educational videos